Numantia: Symbolism

 The Siege of Numantia was recorded by several Roman historians who admired the sense of freedom of the ancient Iberians and acknowledged their fighting skills against the Roman legions.

 In Spanish culture

 Miguel de Cervantes (author of Don Quijote) wrote a play about the siege, El cerco de Numancia, which stands today as his best-known dramatic work.

 Antonio Machado references the city in his poetry book Campos de Castilla.
 The poem is an ode to the countryside and peoples of rural Castile.

 More recently, Carlos Fuentes wrote a short story about the event, "The Two Numantias", in his collection The Orange Tree.

 Several Spanish Navy ships have been named Numancia and a Sorian battalion was named batallón de numantinos.
 During the Spanish Civil War, the Nationalist Numancia regiment took the town of Azaña in Toledo.

 To erase the memory of the Republican president Manuel Azaña, they renamed it Numancia de la Sagra.

 The Sorian football team is called CD Numancia.

 The expression "numantine resistance" is occasionally used to refer to particularly obdurate resistance.

+A bronze Celtiberian fibula, from which the horse of Numancia comes.

+The Horse of Numantia (in Spanish: Caballo de Numancia or Caballito de Soria) is an emblem associated with the settlement’s unwavering resilience and is today the most iconic symbol of the province of Soria.
+For the Numantines, the horse represented Epona, the goddess of horses.
+It was also a symbol of social status; anyone who rode one was seen as wealthy and prestigious.
+In the early 1990s, excavations began at the Numantia archaeological site, where this copper fibula was found; it also appeared on other objects such as pots.
+Nowadays, it is common to see this symbol as a sticker on various cars in Spain.